Hanzallah/spam-or-ham/README.md

 # spam-or-ham
-Accurate and efficient naive bayes models for email classification.
+Contains Bernoulli and Multinomial naive bayes model with a feature selection algorithm for classifying emails as spam or ham.